Jim Harbaugh: Michigan good place to be despite challenges - WHIZ News

 ANN ARBOR, Mich.
-(AP) — Jim Harbaugh has had an eventful offseason, from interviewing with the Denver Broncos to talking with the NCAA about possible violations in Michigan’s football program and firing an assistant coach who was under investigation.
+(AP) — Jim Harbaugh has had an eventful offseason, from interviewing with the Denver Broncos to talking with the NCAA about possible violations in Michigan’s football program and firing an assistant coach under investigation by police.

-“Compare us to perfect, and we’re going to come up short in the major areas,” Harbaugh said Thursday, his first remarks since the season ended.
+“Compare us to perfect, and we’re going to come up short in the major areas,” Harbaugh said Thursday in his first remarks to reporters since the season ended.
 “Compare us to any other program, I think you’re going to see that it doesn’t get any better.”

 A year after saying the door was closed on a return to the NFL, the former San Francisco 49ers coach talked with the Broncos about their vacant coaching job that was later filled by Sean Payton.

-Harbaugh said multiple coaches on his staff had conversations with NFL teams but chose to stay at the school.
+Harbaugh said multiple coaches on his staff had conversations with NFL teams and chose to stay at the school.

 “I’m one of them,” he said.
 “People do what they think is best for them professionally and personally.”

-There was one coaching change, though: Co-offensive coordinator Matt Weiss was fired in January.
-Weiss failed to attend a meeting to discuss whether he had gained access to computer accounts belonging to other people, according to documents released by the school.
+There was, though, one coaching change.
+Co-offensive coordinator Matt Weiss was fired in January after he failed to attend a meeting to discuss whether he had gained access to computer accounts belonging to other people, according to documents released by the school.

 “I don’t really know anything and if I did, I don’t think I could comment on it,” Harbaugh said.